LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 Only Position
 ~~~~~~~~~~~~~

-In this configuration, the agent can only observe its absolute position.
+In this configuration, the agent can only :ref:`observe its absolute position <gridworld_absolute_position_observer>`.
 It is rewarded
 for reaching the waypoint and penalized for making invalid moves.
 This configuration
 is easy to implement in JCATS because it only requires exposing a single state
 variable, namely the agent's absolute position.
 However, training is difficult because